 Voice recognition and speech recognition are terms that are interchangeably used.
 However, they both refer to completely different things.
 The purpose behind speech recognition is to arrive at the words that are being spoken.
 Therefore, speech recognition programs strip away personal idiosyncrasies such as accents to detect words.
 Voice recognition aims to recognize the person speaking the words, rather than the words themselves.
 Therefore, voice recognition software disregards language.
 Voice recognition can also be called speaker recognition.

 Speech recognition involves recording spoken words using either a microphone or telephone.
-The audio is then converted into a set of words stored digitally.
+The audio is then converted into a set of words stored digitally in the speech recognition devices.

 Any speech recognition program is evaluated using two factors: